ztyyLV/web-twain-docs/indepth/development/upgrade.md

 # Upgrade

-This upgarde section talks about how to upgrade Dynamic Web TWAIN to the latest version.
+This upgrade section talks about how to upgrade Dynamic Web TWAIN to the latest version.

 #### IMPORTANT